PeterSYoo/doodlezilla-nextjs-tailwind/README.md

 Currently, the liking system works as follows: when a user clicks on a doodle to open the modal for the first time, a unique Likes document with a boolean prop is created.
 When the user clicks on the heart, the onClick event updates the Likes document's boolean value to true and creates a LikesNum document if the heart is not filled in.
 If the heart is already filled, the event sets the boolean prop to false and deletes the LikesNum document.
 The number of likes for a doodle is counted by the number of LikesNum documents referencing the Doodle document.

 An alternative approach is to increment a numerical value as a prop on the Doodle document itself instead of creating a LikesNum document.
-However, this method resulted in slower response times compared to the current approach.
+However, this method resulted in slower response times compared to the current approach so I opted for the 1st approach, which is still slow.

 ## Future Updates